AppGharage/Epay-Support/docs/developers/README.md

 ::: tip Use Cases of Webhooks
 You might use webhooks as the bases to:
-- Update a customer's memebrship record in your database when a subcription payment succeeds
+- Update a customer's membership record in your database when a subscription payment succeeds
 - Email a customer with an event ticket or digital product when payment succeeds
 - Email a customer when a payment fails
 - Record payment history in your database